junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Then he blinks deliberately.

 The statue shifted its pose.
 The Angel has lowered her hands.
 She looked up from her sitting position, two hollow stone eyes looking straight at Dean.
-The hairs dropped from her face, showing soft lines of lips and face.
+The hairs dropped from her face, showing the soft lines of her lips and face.

-Realization hits him like a lightning.
+Realization hits him like lightning.

 "Tessa," Dean breathes out the Angel's name in shock.

-The reaper he remembered since four years ago, the angel of death, is just another one of many real angels.
+The reaper he remembered from four years ago, the angel of death, is just another one of many real angels.
 All the dots are connected together now.

 That's what they are, the Weeping Angels -- the real angels, confined in a stone body, restricted by some quantum lock.
 But they're still the angels he knew, not some new monster species like the Doctor said.

 "Oh God, I'm so dumb, of course," Dean gasps, backing away from the stoned Tessa, back to where Rory stands.
 That's exactly why he felt like he knew them, because he really does.
-The gatekeeper angels down there, aren't them the ones coming for Cas when he was broken?
+The gatekeeper angels down there, aren't they the ones coming for Cas when he was broken?
 Inias or what's-his-name?
 And the other one with curly hair, isn't she the Angel of Water Cas pointed to him?
 The one called Hannah.
-Must have get bored of Bethesda Plaza.
+Must have gotten bored with Bethesda Plaza.

 He claps on his head.
 "I have to tell Cas."
 Dean sends out a rushed prayer as he walks back down the corridor.